takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 ### More Resources

-If your still confused or want to learn more about Vim's grammar first stop would be Vim's help!
+If you're still confused or want to learn more about Vim's grammar the first stop would be Vim's help!

 	:help motion
 	:h operator